Fira Cyclades, Greece Travel Guide

 Santorini's caldera and volcanic islets are areas of significant geological importance and natural beauty, protected to preserve their unique ecosystems.

 Santorini faces challenges in waste management from elevated tourist volumes.
-Minimize single-use plastics and dispose of trash properly.
+Reduce single-use-use plastics and get rid of waste responsibly.

 Water is a precious resource on Santorini, with much of it coming from energy-intensive desalination.
 Consider water usage mindfully.

-Make choices that support the island's environmental well-being.
+Make choices that support the island'its ecological well-being.

 Consider offsetting your flight carbon footprint through reliable offset initiatives.
 These programs invest in projects that reduce greenhouse gases.